Musicals101.com

 b.
 Feb.
 21, 1831 (Paris) - d.
 July 6, 1897 (Paris)

 Halevy & Meilhac's lasting Offenbach masterworks include La Belle Helene (1864), Barbe-Bleue (1866), La Vie Parisienne (1866), La Grand-Duchesse de Gerolstein (1867), La Perichole (1868) and Les Brigands (1869).
-All of these operettas were translated into numerous languages, becoming the first musicals to enjoy international multi-lingual success.
+All of these operettas were translated into numerous languages, becoming the first musicals to enjoy international success.
 After Offenbach's death in 1880, Halvey and Meilhac continued to write for the stage, including the libretto for Lecocq's Le Petit Duc (1878), numerous plays, and such classic grand opera libretti as Manon and Carmen.
 They scored another triumph with their libretto for the lasting Johnann Strauss II operetta Die Fledermaus (1874).
 Meilhac contributed to Herve's Mam'zelle Nitouche (1883).
-After Meilhac's death, one of his comedies was adapted into the 1905 mega-hit Die Lustige Witwe (The Merry Widow).
+After Meilhac's death, one of his comedies was adapted into the landmark 1905 Viennese hit Die Lustige Witwe (The Merry Widow).

 Hall, Owen